haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 <a class="prompt prompt-pymol">save 4G6K.pdb</a>

-We will now shift the numbering of chain H to avoid overlap in numbering.
+We will now shift the numbering of chain L to avoid overlap in numbering.
 This can easily be done using our `pdb-tools` scripts.
 The first chain ends with residue number 212 and the second chain starts at 1.
 We will shift the numbering of the second chain by 500 to avoid numbering overlap:

 <a class="prompt prompt-cmd">
   pdb_selchain.py -H 4G6K.pdb >4G6K_H.pdb <br>